 Student Achievement Team

-- Abandoned in a hospital;
+- Abandoned in a hospital; and/or

-- Awaiting foster care placement; and/or
+- Awaiting foster care placement.

 - School fees;

-- Assistance in school enrollment;
+- Assistance with school enrollment;

-- Free lunch programs;
+- Free meals program;

-- School supplies;
+- School clothes and/or supplies;

-- Information and/or help with transportation;
+- Information and/or assistance with transportation;

 - Tutoring; and/or